I really wanted to get this up yesterday but school work was too taxing. I dont want to have to wait til next week, so I’m doing it today!

 Verdict: Seems the chapters are more western style than tradition mangas for now.
 It’s a funny read but it’s very fast pace.

 Score: 6.5 out 10.
 One Punch Man is hard to buy into after just one volume.
-It’s a satire and deconstruction of a genre I’m not sure if it translates well in manga form.
-The best part from the mangas these seem to be inspired by is the rivalry between main characters and villains.
+It’s a satire and deconstruction of a genre I’m just not sure how well it translates into manga form.
+The best part from the mangas One Punch Man seems to be inspired by is the rivalry between main characters and villains, think Naruto and Sasuke.
 One Punch Man does not have that, but it does have potential.
 A solid start, a good enough middle, and cliff hanger ending makes me at least want to give volume 2 a try(which I will when I can).